 In March 2003, the Company entered into a collaboration agreement with Allergan to discover, develop and commercialize new therapeutics for ophthalmic and other indications.
-The agreement originally provided for a three-year research term ending in late-March 2006.
-In February 2006, the parties amended the agreement to extend the research term for two additional years through March 2008.
-During the extended research term, the parties will focus joint research efforts in the area of pain.
-In addition, the parties may elect to pursue additional discovery activities in ophthalmic or other indications.
-During the extended research term, Allergan could exclusively license chemistry and related assets for up to three drug targets.
-As of December 31, 2006, the Company had received an aggregate of \$13.2 million under the agreement, consisting of an upfront payment, research funding and related fees.
-The Company will receive additional research funding during the extended research term.
+The agreement originally provided for a three-year research term which has been extended by the parties through March 2009.
+During the extended research term, Allergan could exclusively license specified chemistry and related assets.
+As of December 31, 2007, the Company had received an aggregate of \$14.5 million under the agreement, consisting of an upfront payment, research funding and related fees.
 The Company may also receive license fees and milestone payments as well as royalties on future product sales worldwide, if any.
-Revenue recognized under this agreement during the years ended December 31, 2006, 2005, and 2004 totaled \$2.0 million, \$4.2 million, and \$3.9 million, respectively.
+Revenue recognized under this agreement during the years ended December 31, 2007, 2006, and 2005 totaled \$1.3 million, \$2.0 million, and \$4.2 million, respectively.

 In July 1999, the Company entered into a collaboration agreement with Allergan to discover, develop and commercialize drugs for glaucoma based on the Company's compounds.
 Under the agreement, the Company provided its drug discovery expertise to enable the selection by Allergan of a drug candidate for development and commercialization.
 Allergan was granted worldwide rights to products based on this compound for the treatment of ocular disease.
-As of December 31, 2006, the Company had received an aggregate of \$8.8 million in payments under the agreement, consisting of upfront fees, research funding, and milestone payments.
+As of December 31, 2007, the Company had received an aggregate of \$9.3 million in payments under the agreement, consisting of upfront fees, research funding, and milestone payments.
 In addition, the Company is eligible to receive additional milestone payments as well as royalties on future product sales worldwide, if any.
-Revenue recognized under this agreement during the years ended December 31, 2006 and 2004 totaled \$179,000 and \$165,000, respectively.
+Revenue recognized under this agreement during the years ended December 31, 2007 and 2006 totaled \$336,000 and \$179,000, respectively.
 The Company recognized no revenue under this agreement during the year ended December 31, 2005.

 In September 1997, the Company entered into a collaboration agreement with Allergan focused primarily on the discovery and development of new therapeutics for neuropathic pain and ophthalmic indications.
 This agreement was subsequently amended in conjunction with the execution of the March 2003 collaboration agreement and provides for the continued development of drug candidates for one target area.
 Pursuant to the 1997 agreement, the Company granted Allergan exclusive worldwide rights to commercialize products resulting from the collaboration.
-In exchange, the Company received an aggregate of \$10.5 million in research funding and milestone payments through December 31, 2006.
-The Company is also eligible to receive additional milestone payments as well as royalties on future worldwide sales of products, if any.
-Revenue recognized under this agreement totaled \$1.0 million and \$500,000 during the years ended December 31, 2005 and 2004, respectively.
-The Company recognized no revenue under this agreement during the year ended December 31, 2006.
+The Company had received an aggregate of \$10.5 million in research funding and milestone payments through December 31, 2007.
+The Company is also eligible to receive additional milestone payments as well as royalties on future product sales worldwide, if any.
+Revenue recognized under this agreement totaled \$1.0 million during the year ended December 31, 2005.
+The Company recognized no revenue under this agreement during the years ended December 31, 2007 and 2006.
 In connection with the execution of the collaboration agreement in 1997, Allergan made a \$6.0 million equity investment in the Company.